hectorbellmann-art/Tonal-Piano-Corpus/Readme.md

 The Tonal Piano Corpus is a collection of engraved piano scores prepared from publicly available printed editions.
 Its purpose is to provide a consistent, machine-readable dataset for musical analysis, comparison, and study.
 The corpus includes at least eleven keyboard works by each of sixty tonal composers (plus one dodecaphonic composer for contrast), engraved in Finale and exported to MusicXML for computational use.

-The project is not a critical edition and does not attempt to reconstruct composers� intentions or correct historical sources.
+The project is not a critical edition and does not attempt to reconstruct composers’ intentions or correct historical sources.
 It is a working dataset prepared with care, clarity, and transparency.

 ---